The CHONQUER study

 Why are we doing this study?

-The CHONQUER study is a clinical research study exploring a potential new treatment for adults with locally advanced or metastatic conventional chondrosarcoma.
 Chondrosarcoma is a rare cancer that usually starts in the bones.
 It is the most common form of bone sarcoma in adults.
-While surgery is currently the most common treatment option, many patients experience a return of their disease after surgery, and these tumors tend to resist chemotherapy.
+While surgery is currently the most common treatment option, many patients experience a return of their disease after surgery, and these tumours tend to resist chemotherapy.

 By participating, you will help researchers learn more about this rare bone cancer and provide hope for better care for others living with chondrosarcoma in the future.